 If I waive SHIP, can I still use University Health Services at the Tang Center?

-UHS only bills Berkeley SHIP and does not bill any other insurance providers.
-Please see the sample fee chart for more details on our fees.
+Please see the sample fee chart for more details on UHS fees.

 If I am enrolled in SHIP can I go to any doctor I want?